KeyofBlueS/bt-keys-sync/README.md

 You can skip the automatic search by the option `--path`.

 With the `--control-set` option you can change the control set to check.
-Default `ControlSet001`.
+Default is `ControlSet001`.

 ```
 Options: